arjunkhode/JavaScript-interview-preparation/README.md

 	printWord(); //Returns Hello

-The scope of this in printWord is Window, so it accesses window.word which is “hello”
+The scope of 'this' in printWord is Window, so it accesses window.word which is “hello”

 2. Using `apply()` we can explicitly set the `this` of func function to the object